afshinamighi/Courses/DataAnonymization/exercises.md

 **Table xz: A 3-diverse version of Salary/Disease.**

 1. Analyze Table xz.
 Is it 3-anonymouse?
 Is it 3-diverse?
 What are the ECs (equivalnce classes)?
 2. Assume you have some background information about an individual and you know that released table [xz] contains the information of the invidual.
 Try to see what information you can gain from Table xz? *Hint:* Draw an axsis with a range of numbers between 1(K) and 11(K).
-Assign a separate symbol for each EC (for example * for EC1, $\circle$ for EC2 and ) and put the symbols on the coresponding salary.
+Assign a separate symbol for each EC (for example * for EC1, $\circ$ for EC2 and ) and put the symbols on the coresponding salary.